 Study population

 A total of 1058 knees from 584 women were included in this study (figure 1).
 Table 1 shows clinical characteristics for included and excluded women attending the Y10 visit.
-Although the included women were slightly younger this difference was not clinically significant and all other characteristics were similar.
+Although included women were slightly younger this difference was not clinically significant and all other characteristics were similar.

 Choosing optimal 1P and 2P method

-All 6 alternative AA methods were highly correlated with each other and statistically significant at p<0.001 ( supplementary table 3).
+All 6 alternative AA methods were highly correlated with each other and were statistically significant at p<0.001 ( supplementary table 3).
 All 1P methods were correlated with each other r = 0.84 – 0.91.
-The 2P methods were more strongly correlated r = 0.93 – 0.96, and 1P versus 2P correlations were weaker r = 0.77 – 0.91.
-Table 3 shows cross-sectional associations calculated using clustered t-tests between each AA method and clinical outcomes.
-The mean AA angles at all three KJCs using a 2P method are all greater (i.e. more valgus) than the same 1P method angles across all three outcomes, suggesting that different alignment categories are required for 1P and 2P methods.
-None of the three 1P KJCs were significantly different, although KJC3 shows the greatest mean difference (0.63°) in knees with and without SRKOA.
-For the 2P method KJC3 has the greatest mean difference (1.02°) being statistically (p=0.01) and clinically significantly associated with SRKOA.
+The 2P methods were more strongly correlated r = 0.93 – 0.96; 1P versus 2P correlations were weaker, r = 0.77 – 0.91.
+Table 3 calculates cross-sectional associations using clustered t-tests between each AA method and clinical outcomes.
+The mean AA angles at all three KJCs using a 2P method are all greater (i.e. more valgus) than the same 1P method angles across all three outcomes.
+None of the three 1P KJCs were significantly different, although KJC3 showed the greatest mean difference (0.63°) in knees with and without SRKOA.
+For the 2P method KJC3 had the greatest mean difference (1.02°) being statistically (p=0.01) and clinically significantly associated with SRKOA.
 In addition both 1P and 2P KJC3 displayed excellent intra-reader reproducibility with ICCs at 0.99 (95% CI 0.98, 0.99), least mean differences and narrow 95% LoA of (-1.20, 1.42) for 1P and (-1.00, 1.20) for 2P KJC3 (table 2); and similarly for inter-reader reproducibility (50 images read once by two readers) with ICCs at 0.98 (95% CI 0.97, 0.99), least mean differences and narrow 95% LoA of (-1.49, 1.36) for 1P and (-1.49, 1.10) for 2PKJC3 (supplementary table 4).
-Therefore as the more consistently reliable measure, KJC 3, the tibial plateau centre, was chosen for further alignment analyses.
+As the more consistently reliable measure, KJC 3, the tibial plateau centre, was chosen for further alignment analyses.

 Choosing optimal alignment categories

 Figures 3 shows histograms for chosen 1P and 2P KJC3 methods.
 Although both are normally distributed, the 2P method shows less variation (2P SD ±2.51° versus 1P SD ±2.93°) and displays a greater mean value of approximately 2°, compared to the 1P method indicating differences between 1P and 2P methods.
-The varus (<178°), neutral (178-182°) and valgus (>182°) alignment categories adopted from Colebatch (16)(16) (who studied AA versus MA alignment in a female healthy population with AP FLRs images) applied to the 1P method would be inappropriate for the 2P method.
+The varus (<178°), neutral (178-182°) and valgus (>182°) alignment categories adopted from Colebatch (16) (who studied AA versus MA alignment in a female healthy population with AP FLRs images) applied to the 1P method would be inappropriate for the 2P method.
 A non-linear relationship between AA alignment and SRKOA for both methods was shown and new alignment cut-off values were defined using cubic spline regression curves (figure 4).
-Based on visual inspection the new cut-point values generated for 1P method were varus <178°, neutral 178 -182° and valgus >182° and for the 2P method were varus <180°, neutral 180 - 185° and valgus >185°.
+Based on visual inspection the new alignment categories generated for 1P method were varus <178°, neutral 178 -182° and valgus >182° and for the 2P method were varus <180°, neutral 180 - 185° and valgus >185°.

 Model fit with original and new alignment categories